 - eating too much protein

-- use of medications like barbiturates or benzodiazepine tranquilizers that suppress the central nervous system
+- use of medications (such as barbiturates or benzodiazepine tranquilizers) that suppress the central nervous system

 - electrolyte imbalance, especially a decrease in potassium after vomiting or taking diuretics

 Symptoms of hepatic encephalopathy differ depending on the underlying cause of the liver damage.